Liliannatt/Liliannatt/README.md

 💡 I have hands-on experience in **deep learning, machine learning, and robotics**, applying **computer vision and NLP** techniques to enhance human-robot collaboration.

-🎓 I code in Python, C++, JavaScript, and C# and constantly learn new technologies to expand my skills.
+🎓 I code in Python, C++, JavaScript, C#, and Cuda, and constantly learn new technologies to expand my skills.

 🤔 I’m particularly interested in: